 What is WPA3 and is it secure?

 This article looks at how WPA3 improves on WPA2 security, and puts KRACK into perspective.
 While WPA3 is definitely the right security route to take in the future, users should ensure they implement a multi-faceted, layered security strategy to protect all aspects of their wi-fi network.
 WPA3 is not enough to completely protect wi-fi networks, although its improvements go a long way towards plugging other wi-fi security holes.

 We will also discuss some of the criticisms that have been leveled at WPA3.
 Finally, we will touch on some of the ways home users and businesses can practice safe wi-fi.

 The extent of the KRACK vulnerability

-The discovery of KRACK caused some disquiet in the IT community, the reason being so many wifi devices use WPA2, and more and more people are using these devices to connect to the internet.
-According to Wigle, as of January 2018, there were more than 400 million wireless connections worldwide.
-KRACK could make a large percentage of them vulnerable to attack.
-(By the way, there have been no documented KRACK attacks in the wild yet.)
+The discovery of KRACK caused some disquiet in the IT community, the reason being so many wi-fi devices use WPA2, and more and more people are using these devices to connect to the internet.
+According to Wigle, as of October 2023, there are more than 1.15 billion wireless connections worldwide.

 - Wired Equivalent Privacy (WEP) – Very unreliable but still in use.
 According to Kaspersky Labs, it would take hackers just a few minutes to crack WEP-protected networks.